About Formatting Embedded Targets

 Adding an Embedded Target to a Creative

 - Go to the Creatives tab.

-- Click New Creative to generate a new Creative, or click on an existing one to edit it.
+- Click Create new to generate a new creative, or click on an existing one to edit it.

 Complicated: Consider your experience navigating our website today.
 From the following options, how would you rate our website?

 In general, keeping questions short and sweet also enhances your visitor’s overall experience, keeping your survey easy to understand and quick to complete.

 If you want to keep a multi-question survey from scrolling, it’s important to minimize spacing between questions.

 We recommend using the Classic layout on the new Look and feel editor, because it has been designed to reduce white space for an optimized experience with your embedded target.